Can Non-US Citizens Work for US Companies and Live Abroad?

 Employees are entitled to the same mandatory benefits they would receive in their home country.

 If you move around as a digital nomad, you pay taxes wherever you have the most residential ties.
-You may need to file multiple tax returns if you qualify as a resident in multiple countries.
+Depending on your worker status, you or your employer may need to file multiple tax returns if you qualify as a resident in multiple countries.

 Avoid US tax implications with form W-8BEN